3/5/20 By DAN ULLOA

 “They’ll take permit away if you’re hot too much,” said Maire Ullrich, Agriculture Program Leader for the Cornell (University) Cooperative Extension.
-Hemp grown for seed oil or fiber is easier for to not go “hot” than hemp grown for CBD.
+Hemp grown for seed oil or fiber is easier to grow without it going “hot” than hemp that is grown for CBD.

 Because hemp and marijuana are the same plant the way poodles and rottweilers are both dogs, those terms were designated by the government to designate between cannabis that gets you high and cannabis that does not.
 The details of marijuana are not often discussed in an academic setting because they are afraid of losing federal funds.

 It was noted that China, France, Canada, and a couple Eastern European countries such as Romania are major hemp producers.
 Chinese hemp fibers are very popular and fiber elsewhere often.

 “We don’t care about their background.
 We’re a university trying to enrich everybody’s education and future,” Gianfagna said when asked educating those who were previously convicted.
 He added that USDA guidelines have been changing in this aspect.
 However, the principal license holder for hemp growing cannot have a conviction.
 It was suggested in that case to put it in someone else’s name because it’s not an issue if a felon works in there.